knyga/light-orm/README.md

 ##Light-orm
 Light-orm - simple ORM node.js wrapper for relational databases.
-It do not depends on any specific driver, so you can connect to mysql, ms server and so on...
+It does not depends on any specific driver, so you can connect to mysql, postgresql, ms server with your favorite driver.

 Your db connector (or wrapper) just should implement the interface:
 ```